-It’s gotten warm around and if you are in the same predicament as I (prefers the spring and autumn coolness), vacationing in the uplands would be a good choice.
+It’s gotten warm around.
+If you are in the same predicament as I (prefers the spring and autumn coolness), vacationing in the uplands would be a good choice.
 Iceland is definitely one of the more popular family go-to places.
 Planning an Iceland family vacation is best done by researching and getting as much information as it would with any city.
-Considering the weather, the season you are arriving in, the tradition, food to enjoy, where to stay, and how to go about (transportation, safety) are the basics included in planning.
-At best, it is the easiest and wisest choice to book tours tailored to your interests; the Northern Lights tour to see auroras (best in winter), Snorkelling tours to see Sifra and the Tectonic plates, Summer tour packages to see plenty of waterfalls, a black sand beach, glaciers, and volcanoes, Photo tours in Iceland (if you are a photo enthusiast like me) to name a few.
+Some things to consider are: the weather, the season you are arriving in, the tradition, food to enjoy, where to stay.
+How to go about (transportation, safety) is also a basic included in planning.
+It is the easiest and wisest choice to book tours tailored to your interests at best.

-To make your list of itinerary easier, here are some of the spots in Iceland that you should consider:
+To make your list of itinerary easier, here are some of the spots, attractions in Iceland that you should consider:

 The Blue Lagoon

-Consider the Blue Lagoon on your list – this spa is supposedly one of the most visited places in Iceland because of the characteristic of the water in the lagoon.
-Swimming in the waters will make you experience its curative powers but you should be ready for the 40°C (104°F) water temperature.
+Consider the Blue Lagoon on your list.
+This spa is supposedly one of the most visited places in Iceland because of the characteristic of the water in the lagoon.
+Swimming in the waters will make you experience its curative powers.
+Be ready for the 40°C (104°F) water temperature though.
 The water is rich in minerals that has wonderful effects to the skin.

 Nature Reserves in Iceland

 If you are into hiking and you do enjoy going into an adventure in the wild, visiting the Thórsmörk mountain range is one of best choices to go to in Iceland.
-Thórsmörk offers 300 sq. kms. of land area, composed of valleys and natural landscapes which is best for amateur hikers.
+Thórsmörk offers 300 sq. kms. of land area.
+It is composed of valleys and natural landscapes which is best for amateur hikers.
 Thórsmörk is considered to be one of the most visited natural reserves in Iceland.

 Another reserve that deserves attention is Flatey.
 It is a cluster of about 40 islands with only a population of five people come winter. 😀 The oldest and smallest library in Iceland, established in 1864 can be found in Flatey.

 Hornstrandir, a 220 sq mi of tundra, fjord, glacier and alpine land with rich but fragile vegetation Nature Reserve since 1975 is Iceland’s northernmost peninsula.
-Visiting Hornstrandir is like going back to the past, left relatively untouched by humans, there are no roads and no proper harbours.
+Visiting Hornstrandir is like going back to the past.
+It has been left relatively untouched by humans, there are no roads and no proper harbours.
 You can enjoy bird-watching and simply being in nature at Hornstrandir.

 The West Fjords

-The West Fjords’ landscape consist of beautiful mountains, steep hills, beautiful fjords that most travel books feature.
+The West Fjords’ landscape is consisted of beautiful mountains, steep hills, beautiful fjords.
+These are what most travel books feature.
 What are the things to do at West Fjords?
-Simply enjoy the magnificence of God’s creation: every fjord has its own charm, every mountain is worth taking a photo of…it’s so worth just being there and taking in the moment of being.
+Simply enjoy the magnificence of God’s creation.
+Every fjord has its own charm, every mountain is worth taking a photo of… It’s so worth just being there and taking in the moment of being.

 The Latrabjarg cliff is one of the most visited spots in the West Fjords.
-Being Europe’s largest bird cliff, measuring 14km long and up to 440m high, it is home to a million of birds.
-From there, visit the Rauðasandur beach (Raudasandur), the color-changing sand will be an awe to watch, it turns from yellow to red-black which is mostly the color of beaches in Iceland.
+It measures 14km long and up to 440m high, thus, Europe’s largest bird cliff.
+It is home to a million of birds.
+From there, visit the Rauðasandur beach (Raudasandur).
+The color-changing sand will be an awe to watch, it turns from yellow to red-black which is mostly the color of beaches in Iceland.

 Take a peek (and thousands of photos) of Dynjandi (pictured below waterfalls section), Djupavikurfoss, and Fossdalur waterfalls – pick a favourite.